partridge-tech/chris-blog/_content/2020/inside-user-agent-switcher-malicious-extension/no-publish/clddifkhlkcojbojppdojfeeikdkgiae/README.md

 The files distributed at and below this point in the repository tree are part of a malicious extension, which switches a browser's user agent to the user's preferred agent, and also abuses the user's Facebook and Instagram accounts for artificial influencer promotion.
 It could also be used for higher-impact purposes, and should be considered dangerous if run as it gives an external party significant control over your browser.

-While it can be included in this repository safely, do not package and load this extension into your Chrome browser, as that would run it.
+While its content can be included in this repository safely, do not package and load this extension into your Chrome browser, as that would run it.
+Which is bad.

 More information is available on my [article](https://chris.partridge.tech/2020/inside-user-agent-switcher-malicious-extension/) about this malicious extension.